Why American Electric Power Company Inc. (AEP) Stock Could See Much Higher Prices Ahead

-American Electric Power Company Inc. (NASDAQ: AEP) is -3.75% lower on its value in year-to-date trading and has touched a low of $80.22 and a high of $105.60 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The AEP stock was last observed hovering at around $83.93 in the last trading session, with the day’s gains setting it 1.7%.
+American Electric Power Company Inc. (NASDAQ: AEP) is 0.48% higher on its value in year-to-date trading and has touched a low of $80.22 and a high of $105.60 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The AEP stock was last observed hovering at around $87.18 in the last trading session, with the day’s gains setting it 2.22% off its average median price target of $97.50 for the next 12 months.
+It is also 17.98% off the consensus price target high of $109.00 offered by 19 analysts, but current levels are -11.75% lower than the price target low of $80.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now